equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 `params[:publisher]` to do some generic search used is some other place.

-> Wait a minute, `BookSearcher` is not a service object !
+> "Wait a minute, `BookSearcher` is not a service object !"
 >
 > Recently Avdi Grimm published article [Enough with service objects](https://avdi.codes/service-objects/) where he argues that Object existence needs
 > needs to be justified with receiver of message.